dshetty100/Credit_Risk_Analysis/README.md

 * **Naive Random Oversampling** gave an accuracy score of 0.6804, which is still very similar to what we saw from **SMOTEENN (Combination of Over and Under Sampling)** and **SMOTE Oversampling**.
 This model shows an accuracy of 68% at predicting credit risks.
     ![Random Oversampling Balanced Accuracy Score](Images/NRO_BA.png)

-    The average F-scores was on-par with **SMOTE Oversampling** with a value of 0.77 and F-score for high-risk prediction of only 0.02.
+    The average F-score was on-par with **SMOTE Oversampling** with a value of 0.77 and an F-score for high-risk prediction of only 0.02.
     ![Random Oversampling Imbalanced Classifications Report](Images/NRO_CR.png)

-* **Balanced Random Forest Classifier** gave an accuracy score of 0.7615 and showed slight improvement over previous models.
+* **Balanced Random Forest Classifier** gave an accuracy score of 0.7615 and showed a slight improvement over previous models.
 The model accuracy for predicting credit risk was about 76%.
     ![Balanced Random Forest Classifier Balanced Accuracy Score](Images/BRFC_BA.png)

     The average F-score showed significant improvement with a value of 0.92.
-However, it's F-score for high-risk prediction was still low, at only 0.06.
+However, its F-score for high-risk prediction was still low, at only 0.06.
     ![Balanced Random Forest Classifier Imbalanced Classifications Report](Images/BRFC_CR.png)

 * **Easy Ensemble AdaBoost Classifier** gave an accuracy score of 0.9319 and was among the best performing model.
 It predicted an accuracy rate of 93% of the appropriate levels of credit risks.
     ![Easy Ensemble AdaBoost Classifier Balanced Accuracy Score](Images/EEAC_BA.png)

-    The averge F-score also showed significant improvement with a value of 0.97.
-However, it's F-score for high-risk prediction was still low, at only 0.16.
+    The average F-score also showed significant improvement with a value of 0.97.
+However, its F-score for high-risk prediction was still low, at only 0.16.
     ![Easy Ensemble AdaBoost Classifier Imbalanced Classifications Report](Images/EEAC_CR.png)

 ## Summary

 In summary, six different machine learning models were utilized to evaluate and predict individual customer credit risk.
-The results were presented in ascending levels of performance, based on their balanced acuracy scores, starting with the worst-performing model and moving to the best.
+The results were presented in ascending levels of performance, based on their balanced accuracy scores, starting with the worst-performing model and moving to the best.
 It is observed that the **Easy Ensemble AdaBoost Classifier** model had the highest overall accuracy of 93% and performed much better than all other models.
-It also outperformed all other models in terms of average F-score of 0.97.
-However, it's F-score for high-risk prediction was no better than 0.16.
+It also outperformed all other models in terms of an average F-score of 0.97.
+However, its F-score for high-risk prediction was no better than 0.16.
 This is a matter of concern.
-With such a low F-score value the model is not good enough to accurately predict high-risk application.
-I would recommend researching a better maching learning algorithm that would predict with higher degree of accuracy.
+With such a low F-score value the model is not good enough to accurately predict high-risk credit applications.
+I would recommend researching a better machine learning algorithm that would predict with a higher degree of accuracy.